 A seemingly simple exercise which actually requires an in depth knowledge of how a FFT works is to create a sine wave with a know frequency and then recover this frequency from the FFT of the signal.
 This leads to discussions of the periodicity of the FFT and the implicit rectangular window it applies.

 I think that everyone would like some units on the DTFT plots in 2D.
 I am interested in Fourier transforms from a pure optics perspective, with diffraction of coherent light.
 I’d love to see some examples using periodic lines, circular apertures, random interlinking circles, and be able to look at the diffraction pattern, and have a QUANTITATIVE way to determine which pattern has the lowest amount of diffraction.
 Now, it’s sort of a qualitative look at which pattern has the lowest side lobes.
-Could this be something that you would look into, I am attaching a link to a paper?
+Could this be something that you would look into?

 I tag to Simon’s comment.
 I too would like to see different ways of plotting results and how that may be useful in different/applications/disciplines.
 Working with potential field data I am interested in how the frequency/domain results could be plotted in units of kilometers, which is a nice way to allow designing of bandpass (or other) filters with specific spatial bandwidths – therefore making it simpler to link the filtering process to the size of features one wants to pass/reject in the input data.